seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-3.md

 ### Task 3: View Azure Front Door in action

 In this task, you are going to access the frontend host you created.

-#### Pre-requisites for this task

-An Azure account with an active subscription.

 #### Steps